pgeovany/DrivenPass-API/README.md

 #### **GET** - Get wi-fis

-In order to get the list of wi-fis, make a get request to: localhost:5000/wifis sending an **Authorization header** in the Bearer TOKEN format.<br><br>
+In order to get the list of wi-fi networks, make a get request to: localhost:5000/wifis sending an **Authorization header** in the Bearer TOKEN format.<br><br>
 The server will respond with an array in the format: